annguo1106/NYCU-2024-ICG/README.md

 <img src="Assets/HW3.png" width=50%>

-- used vertex shader and fragment shader to change the appearance of the helicopter
+- use vertex shader and fragment shader to change the appearance of the helicopter
 - requirements:
     - Bling-Phong shading
     - Gouraud shading